nomadiidamon/Latin-Translator/README.md

 If in reviewing this repo, you notice any glaring issues regarding programming syntax or best practices, please feel free to make a pull request- any and all advise is greatly welcomed.
 Also, if you have knowledge of Classical Latin and feel as if any lingual changes should be made, I too implore you to share your feedback.

+Note on Branching: As I do not expect many people to be contributing to this repo, I typically will merge things directly from my local repo to main as opposed to a development branch.
+Going forward I will attempt to better consilidate changes to specific brances make collaboration more effect.